“…Need I add that one must also be able to dance with pen- that one must learn how to write”

 “I was a dealer pretty much right out of the egg.
 Once I came to understand the supply and demand, who had the money and who was going to spend the money, I found out how to get that money.”

-Since that time, his various titles in the business have included store partner, owner, writer, storyboard artist, publisher, consultant to big screen efforts for Ixtlan Entertainment (Oliver Stone’s production company), appraiser, grader, volunteer at shows and stores, Quality Control and Customer service representative for CGC, eBay Power Seller entrepreneur , and Advisor to Overstreet price guides since 1993.
+Since that time, his various titles in the business have included store partner, owner, writer, storyboard artist, publisher, consultant to big screen efforts for Ixtlan Entertainment (Oliver Stone’s production company), appraiser, grader, volunteer at shows and stores, Grading Department Quality Control Expert for CGC, eBay Power Seller entrepreneur , and Advisor to Overstreet price guides since 1993.

 His said efforts for donating comics actually came from his work selling them.